-Fundamentals of English is a 90 minute beginning course for students with limited English.
-This course focuses on: vocabulary recognition, reading comprehension, fluency, writing strategies, and grammar.
+Fundamentals of English This course focuses on: vocabulary recognition, reading comprehension, fluency, writing strategies, and grammar.
 This course is catered to students based on home language surveys, and a TELPA and/or ELPA21 score of 1 or 2 (English Language Proficiency Assessments).

-Basic English is a one period (45 minute) newcomer course.
-This course focuses on essential English skills to communicate very basic information, vocabulary, and language functions.
+Basic English This course focuses on essential English skills to communicate very basic information, vocabulary, and language functions.
 Students will typically take this course for a semester, but can continue it throughout the year.
 This course coincides with skills from Fundamentals of English.
 This course is catered to students based on home language surveys, less than a year in the US, and a TELPA score of 1 or 2.

-English A is a 2 period intermediate course for students with limited English.
+English A is an intermediate course for students with limited English.
 This course focuses on improving academic vocabulary usage, reading comprehension, fluency, writing strategies, and grammar.
 This course is catered to students based on home language survey, TELPA and/or ELPA21 score of 2 or 3, and/or tri-annual English language proficiency assessments.